ArseneNgenzi/housingprotector1/README.md

 ```
 $ npm run dev
 ```
-7. project has a Admin Dashboard built with react.js...
+## This project has a Admin Dashboard built with React.js and MySQL database...
 To access it; run:

 $ cd adminDashboard/frontend
 ```

-7.1 Install dependencies:
+7. Install dependencies:

 $ npm install
 ```

-7.2 Display the project:
+8. Display the project:

 $ npm start
 ```